propelorm/Propel2/documentation/cookbook/namespaces.markdown

 $book->save();
 {% endhighlight %}

-The namespace is used for the ActiveRecord class, but also for the Query and Peer classes.
+The namespace is used for the ActiveRecord class, but also for the Query classes.
 Just remember that when you use relation names ina query, the namespace should not appear:

 {% highlight php %}
 <?php